The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 Stakeholder indicators

-• sponsor and team satisfaction
+• Sponsor and team satisfaction

-• PMO's perceived value
+• Perception of the PMO's value

-• confidence in data and processes
+• Trust in data and processes

-• PMO operating costs
+• PMO operating cost

 • efficiency of tools and processes